mongodb-js/mongodb-schema/README.md

 ## Semantic Types

 As of version 6.1.0, mongodb-schema has a new feature called "Semantic Type Detection".
 It allows to override the type identification of a value.
+This enables users to provide specific domain knowledge of their data, while still using the underlying flexible BSON representation and nested documents and arrays.

-The only built-in detector is GeoJSON currently, which traditionally would just be detected as "Document" type.
+One of the built-in semantic types is GeoJSON, which traditionally would just be detected as "Document" type.
 With the new option `semanticTypes` enabled, these sub-documents are now considered atomic values with a type "GeoJSON".
 The original BSON type name is still available under the `bsonType` field.

 To enable this mode, use the `-t` or `--semantic-types` flag at the command line.
 When using the API, pass an option object as the second parameter with the `semanticTypes` flag set to `true`: